 Limit your exposure to pollutants

 Use an air cleaner or purifier at work or at home to reduce indoor dust and fumes.
-You can also wear a mask, if you’re exposing yourself to extra dust, mold, or allergens.
+You can also wear a mask if you expose yourself to extra dust, mold, or allergens.

 On days when the air quality index (AQI) is at an unhealthy range, keep your exposure minimal by keeping doors and windows closed and circulating air inside.